This page uses cookies

-The semi-authoritarian regime carefully controls the space available for political and societal actors and political dialogue.
-The interests of the governing party, the NRM, in a socially just societal order and possibilities for political participation of large sections of the population are limited; diverging opinions in its own ranks are suppressed.
+The semi-authoritarian regime carefully controls the available space for political and social actors and critical discourse.
+The government's interest in a socially just social order and political participation opportunities for large sections of the population is limited.

-Learn more about our work in Uganda on the project's website.
+Find out more about our work in Uganda on the country project website.

 Download publication